There were supposed to be enough guns there to start a war – at least 16 firearms, ammunition and 15 swords.

 Police had raided the house after an anonymous tip-off and claimed to have found at least 16 firearms.

-Yesterday, police spokeswoman Pinky Tsinyane defended the police’s blunder.
+On Monday, police spokeswoman Pinky Tsinyane defended the police’s blunder.

 “In a raid, if the police are not sure, they send the items to be checked.
 It is up to the courts to decided,” she said.